5.9.3 Debtors' Delinquent Accounts

 Collection Due Process (CDP) Cases

 2. CDP Hearings.
 The responsibility for CDP hearings lies with the Office of Appeals.
-Collection Due Process issues are not often encountered after a bankruptcy is filed; however, questions and issues may still arise while a case is assigned to Insolvency.
+CDP issues are not often encountered after a bankruptcy is filed; however, questions and issues may still arise while a case is assigned to Insolvency.
 The debtor must be provided assistance and given information if an issue surfaces concerning CDP procedures.

 Caution: